 Resisting stigma.
 Sometimes people use the fear of HIV to justify treating people with HIV in judgemental and discriminatory ways.
 HIV is not passed on via casual contact, such as hugging, kissing, shaking hands, or sharing a meal together.
 It is passed on via sex, sharing equipment for injecting drugs, childbirth, and breastfeeding.
-When you know the facts, you are in a better position to push back against stigma, should you encounter it.
+When you know the facts, you are in a better position to push back against stigma when you encounter it.

 When disclosure is required.
 There are two scenarios where disclosure is unavoidable following your diagnosis.